google/styleguide/pyguide.md

 <a id="imports"></a>
 ### 2.2 Imports

-Use `import` statements for packages and modules only, not for individual classes or functions.
+Use `import` statements for packages and modules only, not for individual types, classes, or functions.

 <a id="s2.2.1-definition"></a>
 <a id="221-definition"></a>